openrport/openrport/docs/no14-scripts.md

 Restart Rport server and go to: `{YOUR_RPORT_ADDRESS}/api/v1/test/scripts/ui`

 Put an access token and a client ids in the corresponding fields.
-You can also provide `isPowershell`, `isSudo`, `cwd`, `timeout` parameters as described above.
+You can also provide `interpreter`, `is_sudo`, `cwd`, `timeout` parameters as described above.

 Click Open to start websocket connection.